seanrh34/PawPress/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Sean Hardjanto (34cats)

-MIT License - Feel free to use this project for your own blog!
+Feel free to use this project for your own blog!